breezeight/nicola_blog/_guides/docker.markdown

 ### Mount Volumes issues
 Problem: The current version of docker (1.2) support only [data volumes](https://docs.docker.com/userguide/dockervolumes/) mounted from the host running the docker deamon.
-Boot2docker uses runs the docker client on OSX and the deamon in VirtualBox.
+Boot2docker execute the docker client on OSX and the docker deamon in VirtualBox.

 Problem: To mount a volume from OSX into a container you need two steps: